insure logo

 Powered by:

-While full coverage insurance is more expensive than minimum liability insurance, many drivers find the extra cost worth it.
-In Washington, D.C., the average cost of full coverage car insurance is $262 more than the national average car insurance cost.
+In Washington, D.C., the average cost of full coverage is $262 more compared to the national average

-If you lease or finance your car in Washington, D.C., your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.
+If you lease or finance your vehicle in Washington, D.C., your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 Methodology